 Meadow Rue features dainty panicles of white star-shaped flowers rising above the foliage in early summer.
 The flowers are excellent for cutting.
 Its ferny leaves are bluish-green in colour.
 As an added bonus, the foliage turns a gorgeous olive green in the fall.
-The fruit is not ornamentally significant.
 The olive green stems can be quite attractive.

 Meadow Rue is an herbaceous perennial with an upright spreading habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and should be cut back in late fall in preparation for winter.
 It is a good choice for attracting bees and butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.